US Layoffs — September 2016

 | Hotel Nikko San Francisco | San Francisco, California | 336 | Closure |

-The biggest impact was at Giant Food Stores (Martin's) in Richmond & Glen Allen, Virginia, reporting 438 affected workers.
-Giant Food Stores (Martin's) followed with 438 workers.
+The biggest impact was at Giant Food Stores (Martin's) in Richmond, Virginia, reporting 438 affected workers.
+Gannett Satellite Information Network followed with 426 workers.

 This report covers all WARN Act filings with notice dates in September 2016.
 The Worker Adjustment and Retraining Notification Act requires employers with 100+ employees to provide 60-day advance notice of mass layoffs and plant closings.
-Data is sourced from official state filings and updated daily by WARN Firehose.
-Download the full dataset or explore state-by-state data.
+Data is sourced from official state filings and updated daily by WARN Firehose, which also tracks SEC 8-K filings, bankruptcy proceedings, H-1B visa petitions, and unemployment claims across all six datasets.
+API access and data exports available.